sblantipodi/glow_worm_luciferin/README.md

 # Glow Worm Luciferin
-Glow Worm Luciferin based on Arduino and my [Fast Screen Capture](https://github.com/sblantipodi/JavaFastScreenCapture) software.
+Luciferin is a generic term for the light-emitting compound found in organisms that generate bioluminescence like Fireflies and Glow Worms.
+`Glow Worm Luciferin is a firmware` for ESP8266/ESP32 boards designed for [Firefly Luciferin](https://github.com/sblantipodi/firefly_luciferin) software, those two software creates the perfect `Bias Lighting and Ambient Light system for PC`.
 _Written for Arduino IDE and PlatformIO._

 <img align="right" width="100" height="100" src="https://github.com/sblantipodi/pc_ambilight/blob/master/data/img/pc_ambilight_logo.png">